-An Independent director is a director or a member of a board of directors who does not have any material or pecuniary relationship with the company or persons related to the company, except sitting fees.
+An Independent director is a director or a member of board of directors who does not have any material or pecuniary relationship with the company or persons related to the company, except sitting fees.
 He is also known as an outside director.
-In this Article, we are discussing role & Applicability Independent Director.
+In this article, we are discussing the role & Applicability of Independent Director.

 The Board of Directors of a company should have a combination of both i.e. executive and non-executive director.

 At least 50% of the Board should be having non-executive directors.
 In case if the chairman of the board is a non-executive director then at least 1/3rd of the Board should compromise independent directors.

 If the chairman is an executive director, the independent director should make up at least half of the board.

 Essential points to know about Independent director are mentioned below:

 The Act imposes a specific obligation on listed companies to have at least one-third of the total number of directors as independent directors and also empowers the central government to include other class of companies within the scope of this requirement.